 The center is connected to downtown via a Monorail system.
 You can take the Monorail from Westlake station at the shopping mall to the Seattle Center next to the Needle.

 Chihuly Garden and Glass

 This is a must-see museum in the Seattle Center.
-The “Glass Museum” was opened in 2012 to showcase the glassworks of Dale Chihuly.
+The “Glass Museum” was opened in 2012 to showcase the glass works of Dale Chihuly.
 It has three distinct areas with amazing displays of lights and colors.
-Indoors, you can walk through several rooms with beautiful glass displays with vibrant colors and complex shapes.
-Some look like flowers or animals while others defy description.
+Indoors, you can walk through various rooms with beautiful glass displays with vibrant colors and complex shapes.
+Some look like flowers or animals, while others defy description.

 Interesting Facts: Seat Seattle is the second largest glassblowing capital in the world, second to Murano Italy.

-I am not a fan of shopping but for you die-hard shoppers, downtown Seattle has a lot of shopping choices.
-You can start at the Westlake Center, which is a 4-Story glass-enclosed mall that connects to a 25-story office tower.
-The mall has many well-known stores like Nordstrom Rack, Saks Fifth Avenue, Clair’s and Anker, and some favorite dining places like P.F.
+I am not a fan of shopping, but for you die-hard shoppers, downtown Seattle has a lot of shopping choices.
+You can start at the Westlake Center, a 4-Story glass-enclosed mall connecting to a 25-story office tower.
+The mall has many well-known stores like Nordstrom Rack, Saks Fifth Avenue, Clair’s, and Anker, and some favorite dining places like P.F.
 Chang, Starbucks, and Candy Time.
-If you are looking for some gifts to take back home, visit the “Made in Washington” store.
+If you are seeking some gifts to take back home, visit the “Made in Washington” or “Simply Seattle” stores.